 Beat the ATS With These Driving Resume Skills

-One of the biggest hurdles job seekers must overcome are the applicant tracking systems, or ATS.
-Employers use ATS to distill resumes down to their essence by focusing on industry-specific keywords and phrases.
-This computer software pre-screens resumes before any human being lays eyes on them.
-If your resume doesn't include the particular components that company is after, it may be kicked to the electronic curb without even being read.
+One of the biggest hurdles job seekers must overcome are applicant tracking systems (ATS).
+Employers use an ATS to screen our unqualified candidate for driving jobs by scanning resumes for industry-specific keywords and phrases.
+The software pre-screens resumes before any human being lays eyes on them, which means that if your resume doesn't contain the right keywords and phrases, it may be kicked to the electronic curb without ever being read by a recruiter.

 While small businesses are unlikely to use ATS as part of their driver hiring process, many larger fleets do.
 Therefore, incorporating relevant keywords is a must.
 LiveCareer's resume templates make this easy by suggesting language to incorporate in your driving resume.
-Some of these ATS-friendly keywords might include the following:
+Some of these ATS-friendly keywords might include: